evmos/ethermint/docs/api/json-rpc/events.md

 SDK framework, it inherits the event format from them.
-However, in order to support the native Web3 compatibility for websockets of the [Ethereum's PubSubAPI](https://geth.ethereum.org/docs/rpc/pubsub), Ethermint needs to cast the Tendermint responses retreived into the Ethereum types.
+However, in order to support the native Web3 compatibility for websockets of the [Ethereum's PubSubAPI](https://geth.ethereum.org/docs/rpc/pubsub), Ethermint needs to cast the Tendermint responses retrieved into the Ethereum types.

 You can start a connection with the Ethereum websocket using the `--json-rpc.ws-address` flag when starting the node (default `"0.0.0.0:8546"`):